|

 A podcast is a radio show in

-the form of a MP3 file that can be downloaded to your computer using
+the form of an mp3 file that can be downloaded

-free “podcatching” software.
-So you never miss an episode,
+to your computer using free “podcatching” software.
+So you never

-listened to using freely available audio player software.
+podcasts can be listened to using freely available audio player software.

-No further hardware or software is needed to
+No additional hardware or software is needed

-listen to podcasts on your computer.
+to listen to podcasts on your computer.

 For on-the-go listening, podcasts can be transferred